MatrixFrog/tech-worker-voter-guide/content/2020-march/san-francisco/PropB.md

 ## Vote YES

-Bonds are the preferred way to finance critical infrastructure improvements.
+Bonds are among the best ways to finance public infrastructure because they let the public build infrastructure now and pay for it with inflated dollars later.
 We need to ensure that San Francisco can manage the next large earthquake, and this bond helps us prepare.